ApicaSystem/apicactl/docs/logiqctl_logs.md

   -m, --max-file-size int      Max output file size (default 10)
-      --page-size uint32       Number of log entries to return in one page (default 30) -p, --process string         Filter logs by  proc id -g, --psmod                  Enable pattern signature generation -s, --since string           Only return logs newer than a relative duration.
+      --page-size uint32       Number of log entries to return in one page (default 30) -p, --process string         Filter logs by  proc id -g, --psmod                  Enable pattern signature generation module -s, --since string           Only return logs newer than a relative duration.
 This is in relative to the last seen log time for a specified application or processes within the namespace.
                                A duration string is a possibly signed sequence of decimal numbers, each with optional